Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 • eliminate Prohibited Conduct, prevent its recurrence, and remedy its effects.

-The sanctions, corrective measures, and remedies the University imposes may include educational, restorative, rehabilitative, and/or punitive components.
+The sanctions, additional measures, and remedies the University imposes may include educational, restorative, rehabilitative, and/or punitive components.
 Some behavior, however, is so harmful to the educational process and/or the work environment that it requires severe sanctions or disciplinary action, including temporary or permanent separation from the University or UNC System.

 1. Sanctions